Paqurin/tab5-apps/README.md

-# M5Stack Tab5 Application Suite
+# M5Stack Tab5 Application Suite, have not been able to test any of this yet. still tinkering

 A comprehensive collection of 14 professional applications for the M5Stack Tab5 ESP32-P4 personal assistant system.